ARM-software/psa-api/doc/ext-pqc/api/slhdsa.rst

     .. param:: set
         A value of type `psa_slh_dsa_family_t` that identifies the SLH-DSA parameter-set family to be used.

-    The key attribute size of of an SLH-DSA key pair is the bit-size of each component in the SLH-DSA keys defined in `[FIPS205]`.
+    The bit size used in the attributes of an SLH-DSA key pair is the bit-size of each component in the SLH-DSA keys defined in `[FIPS205]`.
     That is, for a parameter set with security parameter :math:`n`, the bit-size in the key attributes is :math:`8n`.
     See the documentation of each SLH-DSA parameter-set family for details.